Annual Diary

 X

-In 1992-1993 he was an investigative reporter for The Observer (London) and in 1994-95 became a founder member of an Internet Developers' Association as one of the UK's first web site developers with a particular interest in 'news on demand' (see this site) The first pages of this site were prepared in 1994, using a Mac, TeachText and a Mosaic/Netscape browser.
+In 1992-1993 he was an investigative reporter for The Observer (London) and in 1994-95 became a founder member of an Internet Developers' Association as one of the UK's first web site developers with a particular interest in 'news on demand'. (see this site) The first pages of this site were prepared at the end of 1994, using a Mac, TeachText and a Mosaic/Netscape browser.
+Its existence owes much to the inspiration and kind encouragement of Dave Gochfeld.
 It was launched, using HTML 2.0, early in 1995 (via a dircon.co.uk domain).
 From 2008 to 2011 its pages were hand-coded in HTML Transitional + CSS.
 Pages created or edited since then use 'pure' HTML5 + CSS3 – i.e. the site does not use Javascript, JQuery, Flash, etc. This site participated in the IT revolution, being among the world's first 3,000 sites.
 In mid-1994 there were an estimated 2,738 web sites throughout the world and by the end of 1994 there were more than 10,000.
 In 2023 there were more than 200,000,000..

-In 2001 he settled in France where he contributes to French newspapers and magazines and continues to edit and translate web content.
+In 2001 he settled in France where he contributed to French newspapers and magazines and continued to edit and translate web content.

-X He is also an independent French-English interpreter and translator for museums, exhibitions, national and local authorities, voluntary associations, lawyers and businesses (e.g. Thalès). (see links below).
+He is also an independent French-English interpreter and translator for museums, exhibitions, national and local authorities, voluntary associations, lawyers and businesses (e.g. Mont-Saint-Michel, Thalès, Département de la Manche, PAH de Valognes, Monuments Historiques, etc.). (see links below).

-In their spare time, he and his wife Sarah run a flock of pedigree Dorset Down sheep over five hectares of grassland in Normandy.
+In their spare time, he and his wife Sarah run a flock of pedigree Dorset Down sheep on five hectares of grassland in Normandy.

-X In 2018 he began construction of an oak-framed hall, using mediaeval carpentry techniques, along with cob fills and glass.
-This exercise in experimental archaeology provided a new home at Le Boquet, Pont-Farcy when completed in autumn 2021.
+From 2018 to 2021 he designed and built with his own hands an oak-framed hall, using mediaeval carpentry techniques, along with cob fills and glass.
+This exercise in experimental archaeology provided him and his wife with a new house in Pont-Farcy.

-X Ukraine war: Much of 2022 was devoted to offering a home to four families (6 adults and 9 children) fleeing the war in Ukraine, establishing them either here with us or in houses nearby.
+Much of 2022-24 was devoted to offering a home to four families (finally 8 adults and 9 children) fleeing the war in Ukraine, housing them either with us or in houses nearby.
+Some needed continuing support in later years.

 Principal areas of academic and historical/archaeological research are: